 It occurs mainly in young or middle-aged people and can appear in one or both eyes.

-It may be due to trauma to the eye or something foreign to the eye.
-Other causes include rheumatoid arthritis , mumps, and rubella.
-Often times, the cause cannot be determined.
+It may be due to trauma or something foreign to the eye.
+Other causes include rheumatoid arthritis, mumps, and rubella.
+Often, the cause cannot be determined.

 Bleeding from a blood vessel in the brain (intracerebral hemorrhage)

-Uncontrolled high blood pressure (hypertension) is the most common reason for this.
+Uncontrolled high blood pressure (hypertension) is the most common reason.
 A 2014 study evaluated the importance of how the pupils react to light when there are potential injuries to the central nervous system.

-For people who have suffered head injuries in car accidents or other accidents, pinpoint pupils can be a sign of serious internal problems.
+For people who have suffered head injuries in car accidents or other accidents, pinpoint pupils can signify severe internal problems.

-Head injuries can cause serious and even life-threatening complications, even if the effects are not immediately apparent.
+Head injuries can cause severe and even life-threatening complications, even if the effects are not immediately apparent.
 Anyone who has suffered a head injury should seek immediate medical attention.

 Several conditions and drugs can cause pinpoint pupils, including: